 Total monthly benefit: $2,410

-Some benefits are excluded from the PBGF, including:
+Some benefits are not covered by the PBGF, such as:

 • benefit improvements made less than five years before the plan is terminated